-From the first studies on pheromones and mammals through modern day findings it was initially thought that pheromones work through the vomeronasal organ.
+From the first studies on pheromones and mammals through modern-day findings, it was initially thought that pheromones work through the vomeronasal organ.
 The vomeronasal organ is a chemosensory organ that is found within the nasal septum, at its base.
 There is some debate about the interaction of the vomeronasal organ in adults, but its mere existence has formed the foundation for much of the human pheromone research.
-Other researchers have determined that they do not need an operable vomeronasal organ to verify findings that pheromones have an affect on humans.
-For these researchers, observing the affect is enough to justify their publishing study findings.
-Understanding how the affects are formed, that is to them, the subject for future studies.
+Other researchers have determined that they do not need an operable vomeronasal organ to verify findings that pheromones have an effect on humans.
+For these researchers, observing the effect is enough to justify their publishing study findings.
+Understanding how the effects are formed, that is to them, the subject for future studies.

 Do Pheromones Work in Humans?

-In order to answer this question we must turn to science.
+In order to answer this question, we must turn to science.
 For something to be true it must be proven in an empirical manner.
-Scientists have shown that women that have been put in an environment containing a large amount of pheromones go through physical and mental changes.
-Upon careful analysis the scientists showed that the changes they went through were almost identical to the changes a woman has when she is attracted to a man, some reactions showed women almost reaching what could be called an orgasmic state merely by being in contact with pheromones.
+Scientists have shown that women that have been put in an environment containing a large number of pheromones go through physical and mental changes.
+Upon careful analysis, the scientists showed that the changes they went through were almost identical to the changes a woman has when she is attracted to a man, some reactions showed women almost reaching what could be called an orgasmic state merely by being in contact with pheromones.